 Top 12 Interaction Designer Skills to Put on Your Resume

-In the dynamic field of interaction design, having a standout resume is pivotal for securing your dream job.
-This article outlines the top 12 skills that will not only enhance your resume but also ensure you're well-equipped to meet the demands of modern interaction design roles.
+In the dynamic field of interaction design, having a standout resume is pivotal for landing the role you want.
+Below, you’ll find 12 skills that strengthen your resume and help you meet the demands of modern interaction design work.

 Interaction Designer Skills